monk-afk/filterplus/README.md

 - Timeout player from using public chat.

-- Does not mute private messaging, faction messages, or proximity chat.
+- Does not mute private or semi-private messaging.

+- Timer stops when the player or alt leaves game, and resumes on their next login.

 - Retroactively applied to alt-accounts using a 24-hour cache.